 We’re based in the historic Governor’s House in central Edinburgh, right next to Waverley station.
 We have a lively office and encourage flexible and hybrid working.
 Many of our staff work part-time or compressed hours, with this option being available for all roles.
 Most people work part of the week from home and part of the week in the office.

 Working as an analyst

-Before we get further into the details of the role, we recognise that women and people from diverse backgrounds may be less likely to apply for jobs unless they meet every single criteria.
-We are committed to building a diverse and inclusive workplace, so if you’re interested in this role but your past experience or qualifications don’t align perfectly, we strongly encourage you to apply.
+We recognise that women and people from diverse backgrounds may be less likely to apply for jobs unless they meet every single criteria.
+We are committed to building a diverse and inclusive workplace, so if you’re interested in the job but your past experience or qualifications don’t align perfectly, we strongly encourage you to apply.
 Applications are welcome from all regardless of age, disability, marriage or civil partnership, pregnancy or maternity, religion or belief, race, sex, sexual orientation, trans status or social economic background.

 Your career and compensation

 Joining the Commission can be a good step for your career.
 As well as being a great place to work, by joining the Commission you’ll become a civil servant, with access to the UK-wide internal Civil Service jobs market.
 You’ll have access to Scottish Government and UK Civil Service learning and development opportunities.
 We have a good track record of staff gaining internal promotions and successfully securing promotions into other departments.

 Our pay is set in line with the Scottish Government’s core departments, with annual pay awards and pay progression.
 Salaries for individual roles are included in the vacancy adverts.
 Upon joining the Commission, you’ll also be eligible for the Civil Service Pension scheme.

 Once in the Commission, we can support you to remain in or join the Government Statistical Service (GSS) or Government Economist Service (GES).
 If you are a member of another analytical profession we can support you continuing that membership.